Megaemce/AnnoyScript/posts/Adding view count and like button to 11ty.md

 ```

 So now we just need to access the database and get or set the key.
 Let's assume that we already have `postTitle`, so our pseudocode can be simplified.
 To increase the value we use [HINCRBY](https://redis.io/docs/latest/commands/hincrby/); to retrieve it, we use [HGET](https://redis.io/docs/latest/commands/hget/).
-If the value does not exist, we use [HSET](https://redis.io/docs/latest/commands/hset/).
 ```js
 const { kv } = require("@vercel/kv");
 // Increase view